 Time to make your first $100: 24-72 hours

 - Sign up for a free trial of Jasper.
 Set a reminder in your Google calendar to cancel the trial in 4 days.
 Spend that 4 days making the money to pay for a month of Jasper, because this tool is 100% the BEST way to scale your business immediately.
 It's like having an extra writer by your side, which means you make double the money instantly.

 - Choose an article topic for practice.
 I recommend a topic you know about.

 - Write the article while following this tutorial.
 Set a timer for an hour, and get it to 1,000 words before the timer goes off.
 Run the article through Grammarly and Copyscape.

-- Email me: [email protected] with the subject line “freelance writer”.
-Show me the article you wrote using Jarvis, by either copying and pasting into the email or pasting it into Google Docs and sending me the share link so I can view it.
+- Email me: [email protected] with the subject line “freelance writer from your blog post”.
+Show me the article you wrote using Jasper, by either copying and pasting into the email or pasting it into Google Docs and sending me the share link so I can view it.

 - I will respond with links to Facebook groups where you can sell the articles you write.
 If I love your article, I may offer to buy it.
 To increase your chances of me wanting to buy the article, you'll need to make sure it's at least 1,000 words and a topic I care about.

 - budgeting, making money, how to get out of debt, credit repair

 - meditation, mindful living, achieving inner peace and living a calm life